 Shopping is not really free, well not if you buy anything, but window shopping does not get much better than Rodeo Drive.
 There are several Iconic shopping streets in the world but Rodeo tops the lot.
 Expect Big Name high fashion brands and many people just like us unable to afford any of the designer luxuries on offer.

-At the south end is the Beverly Wiltshire, of pretty woman fame and again not in out price bracket but it still fun to wander around and pretend you can afford to shop here!
+At the south end is the Beverly Wiltshire, of pretty woman fame and again not in our price bracket but it is still fun to wander around and pretend you can afford to shop here!

-We know we shouldn’ have favorites, but we can’t help it.
+We know we shouldn’t have favorites, but we can’t help it.
 Santa Monica is our favorite suburb of L.A.
-This upmarket Coastal city is exactly what you think of when you imagine L.A beaches, sun sea, and surf.
+This upmarket Coastal city is exactly what you think of when you imagine L.A. beaches, sun sea, and surf.
 This is the quintessential Californian coastal town.
 Acres of golden sand, crashing pacific waves, and a long ocean front walk filled with runners, cycles, and dog walkers.

 Just back from the seafront, 3rd Street and Santa Monica Place houses an abundance of shops, restaurants, and cafes.
 The Santa Monica Pier is a great place for a stroll and to catch a breathtaking sunset at the end of the day.

 Venice Beach is next door to Santa Monica and very similar visually.
 However, they could not be more different.
 Venice is quirky, raw, and weird.
 Filled with bizarre characters, Brinzed Beutys, and Nice little junk shops selling trinkets, souvenirs, and weed!